cilium/cilium/examples/kubernetes/addons/etcd-operator/README.md

 ready state.

 Wait a couple seconds and everything should be running fine.
-All pods, including Cilum can suffer from restarts until the system converge to a readiness state.
+All pods, including Cilium can suffer from restarts until the system converge to a readiness state.
 This is expected for the first 3 to 5 minutes.

 ```